micom-dev/q2-micom/docs/README.md

 # Community Tutorial

-`q2-micom` provides a Qiime 2 plugin for the [MICOM](https://github.com/micom-dev/micom)Python package and allows for functional analysis of microbial communities using metabolic modeling.
+`q2-micom` provides a Qiime 2 plugin for the [MICOM](https://github.com/micom-dev/micom)
+Python package and allows for functional analysis of microbial communities using metabolic modeling.

 ## A primer on MICOM